 David is one of the original co-founders of the Quad City Dog Center.
 In 2007 David and his late wife Micky Jerome, after visiting other agility locations, decided that the eastern Iowa and western Illinois area, surrounding the Quad cities, could support a dog sports facility.
 After about a year of planning, purchasing and contracting, the QCDC was opened.
 They participated in agility with their four dogs, Woody (Westie), Daisy (Westie), Skip (Cairn Terrier) and Oats (Irish Terrier).
 Woody, Daisy & Skip have all retired after successful agility careers.
 All three reaching levels of Excellent or higher with Woody being the first Westie to have both a MACH in AKC and V-NATCH in NADAC.
 Micky was diagnosed with ALS in 2014 and they sold the QCDC in December of that year.
 Micky passed away in 2016 and will forever be missed by her family and friends.

 David was given the opportunity to purchase back ¼ share of the QCDC in November 2016 and later 1/3 share and is now an equal partner in the business with Carolyn and Bill.
-Oats and David are now working on their NATCH, V-NATCH and MACH titles in both NADAC & AKC.
+Oats and David are now working on their NATCH, V-NATCH in NADAC and have obtained a PACH 1 title in AKC.
 David married Karen (Bick) in 2018.
 David and Micky first met Karen through agility at the QCDC where Karen and her agility partner Jack participated in NADAC and AKC.
 Jack obtained his NATCH, V-NATCH, MACH, PACH, PAX & CATCH before retiring.
+Karen and her new agility partner Dotty are now beginning the NADAC and AKC journey.
 They look forward to seeing everyone at the QCDC in future trials, give them a hello when you see them.